alexmak916/Flower-Classification-App/README.md

 ### (Part B) Mobile Application

 #### Android Project
-This link contains the android project for **104 Flowers**.
+Android project for **104 Flowers**.
 To use it, please download and import it into Android Studio for further modifications.

 #### 104 Flowers APK file
-This link contains the APK file for **104 Flowers**.
+APK file for **104 Flowers**.
 To use it, please download and install it on an Android device.
 The installed application is ready to use.

 #### Instruction
 1. Download and install the **104 Flowers** APK file here.